 We need to show greater courage if we are to change the culture.
 We owe it to ourselves, as well as our contemporaries and future generations.

 I’m not talking about traditional interventions.
 They have been unsuccessful.
 Ms. Magazine campaigns against sexist ads did not lead to the reduction, much less the end, of sexist ads.
 Dove’s Campaign for Real Beauty, featuring “real” women in advertisements, draws much praise, while the same company, Unilever, utilizes hyper-sexualized supermodels to sell its Axe brand.
 The truth is that corporations use whatever works — kindness or crudity, reality or fantasy — to sell their wares.
 For companies and politicians and media, morality is whatever sells.
-So they’ll give you the “real world” you want to pretend that you live in with corporate heroes, or your consciously fantastical dream world from your personal holodeck supplied by corporate vampires.

 But now we distort ourselves and our bodies as much as those who once fully controlled media did.
 Our reality — our real self — is still not the image we want to own or project.